surister/blog/content/blog/ingesting-parquet-cratedb.md

 Almost all popular data manipulation and data analysis tools support it, just to name a few:
 Spark, Pandas, Polars, DuckDB, Delta lake :Ref{r="1"}...

-The format is very powerful:

-:elink{text="Yellow taxi trip - January 2024" url="https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page" .mt-1}
+The format is very efficient in terms of storage, for example, this ~3M rows dataset :alink{text="Yellow taxi trip - January 2024" url="https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page" .mt-1}
+takes:

-* [48MB]{.h} in Parquet
+* [48MB]{.fm} in Parquet
-* [342MB]{.h} in CSV
+* [342MB]{.fm} in CSV
-* [1.2GB]{.h} in JSON
+* [1.2GB]{.fm} in JSON
-* [510MB]{.h} in PostgreSQL 16.1 (Debian 16.1-1.pgdg120+1)
+* [510MB]{.fm} in PostgreSQL 16.1 (Debian 16.1-1.pgdg120+1)

-One of the first things that I was interested when I joined CrateDB was ingesting parquet files, the database does not implement it natively; in fact, few SQL databases natively support ingesting the format, some claim they do, but the feature is either in beta or actually way more limited than they make you believe.
+One of the first things that I was interested when I joined CrateDB was ingesting parquet files, the database does not implement it natively; in fact, few SQL databases natively support ingesting the format, some claim they do, but the ingestion is either in beta or actually way more limited than they make you believe.

-The goal of this post is to load Parquet as fast as possible without any data loss, we’re going to read parquet files transform it into SQL-like directives, and send them to the database.
+The goal of this post is to load Parquet as fast as possible without any data loss.
 While this is going to be for CrateDB, it will probably translate well to other SQL databases.

-There are three possible bottlenecks when ingesting data like this:

-The client, the server and the link between them.
+There are three possible bottlenecks when ingesting data to a database the client, the server and the physical link between them, the network.

 For these tests we’re going to use

-* [CrateDB 5.9.3 (built f542b18/NA, Linux 5.15.0-125-generic amd64, OpenJDK 64-Bit Server VM 22.0.2+9)]{.h}
+* [CrateDB]{.fm .text-red}: [CrateDB 5.9.3 (built f542b18/NA, Linux 5.15.0-125-generic amd64, OpenJDK 64-Bit Server VM 22.0.2+9)]
-* Server [Ubuntu 22.04.2 LTS x86_64 - 5.15.0-125-generic - Intel i7-7700K (8) @ 4.500GHz - 16GB RAM]{.h}
+* [Server]{.fm .text-red} [Ubuntu 22.04.2 LTS x86_64 - 5.15.0-125-generic - Intel i7-7700K (8) @ 4.500GHz - 16GB RAM]
-* Client [Arch Linux x86_64 - 6.11.6-arch1-1 - 13th Gen Intel i7-13700KF (24) @ 5.300GHz - 32GB RAM]{.h}
+* [Client]{.fm .text-red} [Arch Linux x86_64 - 6.11.6-arch1-1 - 13th Gen Intel i7-13700KF (24) @ 5.300GHz - 32GB RAM]
-* Link between client-server is a 10m ethernet CAT5e cable through a 1GiB/s switch.
+* [Link]{.fm .text-red} between client-server is a 10m ethernet CAT5e cable through a 1GiB/s switch.

-On the server side, there are many things that we can do to improve ingestion performance :Ref{r="2"} :Ref{r="3"}, increase nodes, remove replication, a faster disk, a better cpu... but CrateDB already handles big volumes fairly well, so I will focus on the bottleneck that's mostly related to my job, [client side]{ .text-red}.
+On the server side, there are many things that we can do to improve ingestion performance :Ref{r="2"} :Ref{r="3"}, increase the number of nodes, remove replication, remove indexing, having a faster disk, a better cpu... but for the sake of my limited time we are going to focus, on the bottleneck that's mostly related to my job, [client side]{.text-red}.

 For every 'solution' we try, we are going to log memory (GiB), cpu (%), upload speed (Mbps) and data integrity using a custom Python script :Ref{r="4"}

 :Icon{size="x-small" color="red" icon="mdi-alert"} Disclaimer:
 * Benchmarking is hard :Ref{r="5"}.
-* We’re going to run every approach a few times only.
+* I'm going to run everything a few times and post one result, not the averages.

-I'm going to try to solve this problem as I write this post, so new ideas will appear.
+ALso, I'm going to try to solve this problem as I write this post, so new ideas will appear.
 I might not find the most efficient solution right now.

 ## [Polars]{.text-h3}

-Loading parquet to CrateDB is simple:
+The first thing that comes to my mind is to use Polars, which is very straight forward:

 ::Editor{lang="python" header_text="load_parquet1.py" show_header=true}
 <pre>import polars